 TOP Soccer Manager;

 Facilities Manager;

+Assistant to the Facilities Manager

 Fundraising Manager;

 Concession Stand Manager

 All of the members of these committees and staff positions shall be members of the Association and shall be appointed annually by the Directors (except where these By-Laws shall specifically designate members).
 Each committee shall elect its chairman, except where specific provisions to the contrary are set forth in these By-Laws, and shall govern itself subject to the direction and under the supervision of the Directors.